-The learning goals of the General/Experimental Psychology Ph.D. program are to help students to: 1) Gain a foundational understanding in their area of research specialization and additional subfields of General/Experimental Psychology; 2) Develop strong research skills; and 3) Develop effective skills in communicating psychological science.
+During the course of your General/Experimental Psychology training you will: 1) Gain a foundational understanding in your area of research specialization and additional subfields of General/Experimental Psychology; 2) Develop strong research skills, and 3) Develop effective skills in communicating psychological science.
 Graduates from our program pursue careers in teaching, research, and applied settings.